Internet Options for American Indian Lands

 Data as of 3/01/24.
 Prices and availability vary by location.
 Installation fees, monthly equipment lease fees, and taxes may apply.
 After 850 GB of High-Speed Data usage, you still have unlimited access to Standard Data, which may result in slower speed.

-Like Hughesnet, Viasat satellite internet service is a good option for American Indian lands because its satellite internet service is available to 99% of the U.S. population, making it an option where cable and DSL internet providers don’t offer service.
+Like Hughesnet, Viasat satellite internet service is a good option for American Indian lands because it is available to 99% of the U.S. population, making it an option where cable and DSL internet providers don’t offer service.

-Viasat costs are around the same as Hughesnet, but it offers unlimited data and delivers faster download speeds, up to 150Mbps, compared to Hughesnet’s 100Mbps.
-Keep in mind that your exact plans and internet speeds will depend on your location, though.
+Viasat is more expensive than Hughesnet, but it offers unlimited data and delivers faster download speeds, up to 150Mbps, compared to Hughesnet’s 100Mbps.
+Remember that your exact plans and internet speeds will depend on your location.

 With unlimited data, Viasat can support at-home online education, power small schools on American Indian lands, or run a small business (you can finally run those credit card machines).
 There are even Viasat business plans available if needed.
 The only downside is that Viasat is costly.